alexbarten/devguides/how_to_setup_a_python_project.md

 git difftool
 ```
 ...in the command line, Git will ask if you want to compare versions of a particular changed file.
 Answering Yes or No, you will traverse through the list of changed files in the current repository.
 If you answer Yes, VSCode will be started and the current version will be shown next to the last committed version.
-Alternatively, you can right click on the file name in the *Source Control* view of VSCode and select the *Open Changes* context menu choice.
+Alternatively, you can right click on the file name in the *Source Control* pane of VSCode and select the *Open Changes* context menu choice.
 This will have the same effect.